dallaylaen/perl-mvc-neaf/README.md

 * can serve raw content (e.g. generated images);

-* can serve static files.
+* can serve static files from disk or from memory.
 No need for separate web server to test your CSS/images.

 * sanitized query parameters and cookies out of the box.